There Is an ASA Chapter Near You!

 Western Tennessee - Active in their promotion of future statisticians, the Western Tennessee Chapter, along with the County of Shelby, sponsors an annual science fair where student winners receive prizes.

-Ann Arbor, Cincinnati, Cleveland, Dayton, Detroit, Harrisburg, NW Ohio, Philadelphia, Pittsburgh, Princeton/Trenton, Mid-Michigan, New Jersey, SW Michigan
+Ann Arbor, Cincinnati, Cleveland, Dayton, Detroit, Harrisburg, Philadelphia, Pittsburgh, Princeton/Trenton, Mid-Michigan, New Jersey, SW Michigan

 Ann Arbor - As one of four Michigan-based chapters, Ann Arbor defines collaboration by working annually with its neighboring chapters.
 The Ann Arbor Chapter received its charter in August of 1976, signed by former ASA President Franklin A. Graybill.